United States v. Throckmorton: Supreme Court

 Hazel appealed to the Supreme Court, which decided the case in its favor almost a year later.
 "Every element of the fraud here disclosed demands the exercise of the historic power of equity to set aside fraudulently begotten judgments", Justice Hugo Black wrote for a five-justice majority.
 Citing both Throckmorton as establishing the general rule against disturbing old judgments with intrinsic fraud and Holmes as requiring an exception where the fraud was unconscionable, he took note of the sophisticated nature of the scheme and its successful execution against not only the Patent Office but the appeals court, based purely on the sworn testimony of Hartford's own lawyers.

 Like Biggs, Black did not see that Hazel could have done anymore than it did at the time of the original case to find the fraud:

 Black conceded that it was impossible to assess the impact the Clarke article had had on the Third Circuit, but said that was beside the point as Hartford's lawyers had clearly meant for it to matter.
-And the Third Circuit did have the power, by hearing a petition to grant leave to reopen the claim in district court past the term of the original judgement.
+And the Third Circuit did have the power, by hearing a petition to grant leave to reopen the claim in district court past the term of the original judgment.

 "The total effect of all this fraud," Black concluded, "practiced both on the Patent Office and the courts, calls for nothing less than a complete denial of relief to Hartford for the claimed infringement of the patent thereby procured and enforced."
-The majority ordered the Third Circuit to not only vacate its 1932 holding and dismiss Hartford's appeal, but to instruct the district court to set aside its judgement based on that appeal and reinstate its original holding for Hazel that the patent was invalid.
+The majority ordered the Third Circuit to not only vacate its 1932 holding and dismiss Hartford's appeal, but to instruct the district court to set aside its judgment based on that appeal and reinstate its original holding for Hazel that the patent was invalid.
 "To grant full protection to the public against a patent obtained by fraud, that patent must be vacated", Black concluded.